 Here are eight ideas and resources for highlighting wellness and nurse appreciation for Nurses Week:

 It’s always helpful to piggyback on resources created by well-respected organizations.
 This is chock-full of great information.

 What going on in-person and online this month?
 What works for your team?

 3. Learn and discuss the history of National Nurses Week

 The history of National Nurses Week dates back to 1953.
 It was originally held in October but changed to May to coincide with the birthday of Florence Nightingale, recognized as the founder of modern nursing.

-4. Bring in treats for nursing staff
+4. Bring in treats for nursing staff (or provide gift certificates)

 …and preferably healthy snacks like fruit, veggies and dip, pretzels, oatmeal bars, string cheese, beef jerky, yogurt, etc. As Mighty Nurse blogger Kevin Pan puts it:

 “Sometimes we’re so busy we don’t really have the time to sit down and have a proper meal.
 We instead grab something quickly and eat on the go.
 Bringing something snacky and healthy is one of the best things you can do to help a nurse out!”